Up to 60% off sofas & mattresses — limited‑time deals.

 Balanced support for back/side combinations Edge sitting support is only moderate

-Quiet for a pocket-coil hybrid Cooling is not “cold-to-the-touch” in practice
+Quiet, controlled movement for a pocket-coil hybrid Not “cold-to-the-touch” in practice

 Easy to reposition without feeling stuck Not a specialty bed for very specific pressure needs